-We arrived on a weekday night around six.
+We arrived at the Broad Street Diner on a weekday night around six.
 The Broad Street Diner is one of the smallest diners I’ve been too.
 In fact, I was forced to parallel park on the street.

 It was evident we were not regulars at the Broad Street Diner, and the waitress skipped our table several times.
-The coffee, water, and everything was refilled, so it wasn’t the worst service I’ve had.
+The coffee, water, and everything were refilled, so it wasn’t the worst service I’ve had.
 The server forgot our table several times, and we only saw her a few different times throughout our meal.
 She was friendly, but we weren’t the regular favorites.
 It’s a positive when a restaurant has many regulars.

-The waitress originally forgot about my coffee, so I did not receive it until halfway through my time there.
+The waitress at the Broad Street Diner initially forgot about my coffee, so I did not receive it until halfway through my time there.
 It was good coffee, and it was nice and hot, but I would have liked the coffee much earlier.

+The Broad Street Diner menu is huge and has everything you want in a diner.
 The food is where the Broad Street Diner shines.
-The Broad Street Diner has several seafood, steak and cheesesteak options.
+The Broad Street Diner has several seafood, steak, and cheesesteak options.
 After being on an extended vacation and eating at 15+ restaurants in a short amount of time, I wanted to eat a little healthier.
 I chose the Greek salad with chicken.

 I appreciated how well the salad dressing was distributed.
 The Greek salad was big and came with plenty of chicken, feta cheese and a few olives.
 I was surprised it lacked grape leaves, anchovies, and a few other “Greek salad staples” but it was delicious and filling.
 The lettuce was fresh and green.
 Plus it came with more pita bread than most, so that is always a win in my book.
-The Broad Street Diner has some of the best food I’ve tasted.
+The Broad Street Diner has some of the best food I’ve tasted at a diner.

-For my salad and coffee, the cost was $12 which is very inexpensive for a diner.
+For my salad and coffee, the cost was $12, which is very inexpensive for a diner.